 A journalist discovers that certain New York residents seem to have been living for centuries without aging.
 He believes them to be vampires.
 The residents of Fabletown decide to play along and convince him he was mind-controlled by them and forced to have sex with a little boy (in reality they knocked him out and took some suggestive photos with him and Pinocchio) and if he tells anybody their secret, they'll send the evidence to the police.

 Later on, to deal with a Big Bad, Pinocchio put together a Super Team of powerful Fables.
-Word Of God is that the Super Team would have been toast.
+Word of God is that the Super Team would have been toast.

-Max Damage, from sister title Incorruptible, has a similar problem - he is Genre Savvy enough to realize that the best thing to keep a reformed supervillain like himself from sliding back to his old ways is to get a Morality Pet, so he gathers several people who serve him as those.
+Max Damage, from sister title Incorruptible, has a similar problem - he is snart enough to realize that the best thing to keep a reformed supervillain like himself from sliding back to his old ways is to get a Morality Pet, so he gathers several people who serve him as those.
 However, he doesn't realize that he is in a deconstruction either, so most of his new friends get broken in one way or another.

 Gilgamos had become this, when he killed Survivor.
 He presented a perfectly reasonable explanation why he did it that proved he knows the tropes of the world he lives in very well, but was not savvy enough to consider that Cary and his siblings may not share the same power, but his power - by killing him, he just depowered his brother, instead of empowering him.